 Image source: https://www.cell.com/trends/ecology-evolution/abstract/S0169-5347(05)00071-6

-My most recent research was on the advancement and application of spatial methods to understand infectious disease epidemiology.
+Developing and applying advanced spatial methods to understand disease dynamics is my major interest in this application domain.
 I recently developed a localized spatiotemporal random forest model to study COVID-19 dynamics across US counties, capturing how epidemiological, demographic, and environmental drivers shift across regions and periods.
-I also applied, collaboratively, a spatial Bayesian distributed lag non-linear model to quantify uncertainty and evaluate delayed climatic effects, such as temperature, on Salmonella risk across New South Wales local health districts.
+I also collaborated on a spatial Bayesian distributed lag non-linear model to quantify uncertainty and evaluate delayed climatic effects on Salmonella risk across New South Wales local health districts.

 Ecology